Strictly’s Gorka Marquez and Gemma Atkinson announce engagement

 Actor Catherine Tyldesley, who appeared on Strictly in 2019, wrote: ‘Buzzing for you both 👏👏👏👏🙌🙌❤️❤️❤️❤️ ‘

-Whilst Strictly professional dancer Dianne Buswell, who also met her boyfriend Joe Sugg on the show, declared: ‘Omg congratulations guys that’s awesome xxx 💜💜💜💜 ‘
+Whilst Strictly professional dancer Dianne Buswell, who recently announced huge relationship news with boyfriend Joe Sugg, declared: ‘Omg congratulations guys that’s awesome xxx 💜💜💜💜 ‘

 ‘Omg!!!
 Chamo!!!
 Congratulations!!
 Sending all the love xx’ wrote professional dancer Karen Hauer.